 January has always been a tough month for me and this one didn’t start out any better.
 I lost a friend and former co-worker when Skip Stone passed away on Jan.
 8. He was a lot of fun and taught me what it is like to give back to your community and to your friends.
 And, a day doesn’t seem to go by where I don’t hear about someone else who is facing their own personal challenges for reasons completely out of their control.
 That’s when I begin to wonder who is really in control of our destiny.

 Growing up my best friend was my horse, George.
 I don’t think I would have made it through my adolescence without him.
 I would sit for hours in his stall and pour out my deepest thoughts.
 He never judged me, but only listened.
 And even though he didn’t give me advice, I was able to figure things out, sometimes for the best and sometimes not.
-But, I learned to be independent and take responsibility for those decisions, whether good or bad, and handle the consequences as they came.

 The day I lost him I lost a little bit of myself.
 I was only 21 and we still had a lot of miles to travel together and an amazing show career ahead of us.
 But that all ended on Jan.
 15, 1976 when he slipped and fell in our arena during one of his playtimes and never got up.

 A few years later a close friend and co-worker was killed in a vehicle accident on Jan.
 15. I was supposed to be with her that night.
 A large 4x4 truck hit her car and killed her instantly.
 We spread her ashes in the ocean at sunrise on Coronado Beach.